lauterry/ngTailor/README.md

 ## Generate your Angular project
 1. Create a new folder for your project
 2. Open a terminal and run `grunt-init angular` in your project folder
-3. Answer the questions prompted to you to scaffold your project to your needs
+3. Choose between "Fast mode" or "Advanced mode":
+  * "Fast mode" : Generate an Angularjs project with the minimal options.
+  * "Advanced mode" : Let you customize your scaffolding and add more features.
+Just answer to the prompted questions.
+4. ngTaylor will generate your Angularjs application and download all the dependencies by running ```npm install && bower install```
+To check that everything is ok :
-4. Run `grunt dev` to serve your static assets at [http://localhost:8888](http://localhost:8888)
+5. Run `grunt dev` to serve your static assets at [http://localhost:8888](http://localhost:8888)
-5. Your should see "Yeahhh !
+6. Your should see "Yeahhh !
 You're ready !" displayed in your browser
-6. Voilà !
+7. Voilà !
 Your Angular project is ready !
+Next step is to discover the available Grunt tasks.

 ## Developement
 * Run `grunt dev` to start a static web server and open your browser at [http://localhost:8888](http://localhost:8888).